MyStoryG/forAndroid/README.md

 # forAndroid
-This is for my blog example.
+This is for integrated example.